ooni/spec/oonib.md

     }

+This method is deprecated, because it is not proper usage of HTTP request methods.
+PUT should only be used for operations that are idempotent.

 The backend should validate the request to make sure it is a valid YAML Stream.

 New collectors should use the following format for updating reports: